al1brn/geonodes/docs/demo_1.md

 #### Domains selection

-Operations on domains use an **Selection** input socket.
+Operations on domains use a **Selection** input socket.
 This feature is implemented in two different ways:

 - As argument of the domain property: